btburton42/generator-gulp-coffee-mocha-testem/README.md

 ####Then from inside another directory where you wish to initialize the project
 ```
-yo mocha-testem-babel
+yo gulp-coffee-mocha-testem
 ```

-After it finishes installing dependencies run `gulp` in one terminal sheel, and `testem` in the another.
+After it finishes installing dependencies run `gulp` in one terminal sheel, and `gulp test` in the another.